 \subsection{Vulnerability Data Sources}

-\bench creates coding tasks with security concerns from open-source software vulnerabilities.
-However, despite these vulnerability records indeed addressing security issues, some of them may also introduce functionality updates at the same time.
+\bench creates security-sensitive coding tasks from historically observed software vulnerabilities in open-source projects.
+However, despite these vulnerability records addressing security issues, some may also introduce functionality updates at the same time.
 If this happens and no mechanism filters them, this may lead to the security concerns we examine not being pure.
-The majority of \bench's tasks are sourced from ReposVul \cite{wang2024reposvulrepositorylevelhighqualityvulnerability}, which filters out the code changes developers submitted that are unrelated to vulnerability fixes.
-Other \bench's tasks are coming from the MoreFixes \cite{10.1145/3663533.3664036} collection, which maps each vulnerability fix commit to a Prospector relevance score (the \texttt{score} column in MoreFixes) to quantify the commit–CVE linkage.
-We keep commits with this score equal to or higher than $65$.
+The majority of \bench's tasks are sourced from ReposVul, which filters out the code changes developers submitted that are unrelated to vulnerability fixes.
+Other \bench's tasks come from the MoreFixes collection, which maps each vulnerability fix commit to a Prospector relevance score (the \texttt{score} column in MoreFixes) to quantify the commit–CVE linkage.
+We keep commits with this score at or above $65$.
 On another aspect, the adaptive task candidates creation pipeline also mitigates this by inherently filtering out noisy fixes.
-This is because, if a vulnerability fix introduces other functionality, or unrelated changes, they typically are not an \textit{implication} of the unfixed code, thus won't pass the verification that the \textit{post-patch} code matches the task description generated by the \textit{pre-patch} code.
+This is because if a vulnerability fix introduces other functionality or unrelated changes, they typically are not an \textit{implication} of the unfixed code; thus, they won't pass the verification that the \textit{post-patch} code matches the task description generated by the \textit{pre-patch} code.